Software I use, hardware I rely on, and the tools that keep me productive.

 Ghostty

-GPU-accelerated terminal emulator that's blazing fast and stays out of the way.
-Clean, minimal, and handles everything I need.
+GPU-accelerated terminal that's fast and stays out of the way.
+I haven't thought about it since I installed it, which is the point.

 Zen Browser